-New volunteers and staff will be trained so that they are familiar with the Safeguarding Policy.
+New volunteers and staff will be trained so that they are familiar with principles of safeguarding and the Safeguarding Policy.
 Additional training will be required whenever major changes are made to the Safeguarding Policy.
 Existing volunteers and staff will be required to attend a refresher training at least every three years, in addition to the annual review (see "Oversight of Volunteers" subsection below).